You can get access to the DLCM Sandbox by signing up here with your SWITCH ID.

-The CUSTOM METADATA type gives you the ability to define a metadata scheme in a format that is unique and meaningful to your research field, such as XML or JSON.
-OLOS validates both the type (format) of the file and its content (structure) against the metadata scheme.
-Contact the OLOS support team to request a new metadata scheme to be uploaded to OLOS.
+The CUSTOM METADATA type gives you the ability to define a metadata schema in a format that is unique and meaningful to your research field, such as XML or JSON.
+OLOS validates both the type (format) of the file and its content (structure) against the metadata schema.
+Contact the OLOS support team to request a new metadata schema to be uploaded to OLOS.

 If for whatever reason you need to delete a large amount of files at once (for example, if you imported thousands of files and have over 100 excluded files spread across your deposit), you can follow these steps:

 1) Click on the “File view” button to see all of your deposits’ files without any folder structure

 2) Use the filters in the table header to only display the files you would like to delete.
 If we take the excluded file example, simply select the “Excluded file” status from the dropdown list.

 3) Tick the box next to “File name” in the table header to select all files on the current page*.

 *Note that only the first 10 elements are displayed by default, but you can increase that limit to 100 items per page